Best practice

 Yong Joo AhnDepartment of Convergence IT Engineering, School of Convergence Science and Technology, Medical Science and Engineering, POSTECH, Korea

-Nyambat BatmunkhRegional Office for the Western Pacific, World Health Organization, Manila, Philippines
+Nyambat BatmunkhRegional Office for the Western Pacific, World Health Organization, Philippines

-Yiu-fai CheungDepartment of Paediatrics and Adolescent Medicine, Queen Mary Hospital, The University of Hong Kong, Hong Kong, China
+Yiu-fai CheungDepartment of Paediatrics and Adolescent Medicine, Queen Mary Hospital, University of Hong Kong, China

 Michael Z. DavidDepartment of Biostatistics, Epidemiology and Informatics, University of Pennsylvania Perelman School of Medicine, PA, USA